-Music is very effective to support training activities.
-It not only improves motivation.
-With the right music, training also becomes more ergonomic, muscles work more efficiently, our physical performance improves.
+Music makes training more effective.
+It doesn't just improve motivation.
+With the right music, training becomes more ergonomic, muscles work more efficiently, our physical performance improves.
 And even strength can be measurably increased.

 Something missing here?
-We look forward to your comments and complements.
+We look forward to your deine Anmerkungen oder Ergänzungen.

 88 – 90 bpm